isomerpages/moe-springfieldsec/_our-experience/Sec 1 Posting 2023/Welcome to Springfield.md

 **Safe Management Measures: Visits to Schools by Parents/Guardians**
-1. Students should be accompanied by at most one parent/guardian.

-2. Please note that visitors who are unwell will not be allowed to enter the school.
+- Please note that visitors who are unwell will not be allowed to enter the school.
 We appreciate your patience and understanding to comply with the security checks.

-3. Visitors are not required to be fully vaccinated or show valid PET result so long as their visits are transient in nature with no sustained interactions with students.
-This includes visitors for parent-teacher meetings.

-4. To prevent over-crowding, parents should visit the school by appointment or during the stipulated operating hours of the school bookshop for the purchase of books and uniforms.
+-	To prevent over-crowding, parents/ guardians should visit the school by appointment or during the stipulated operating hours of the school bookshop for the purchase of books and uniforms.